 Sensitivity analysis

-E-values showed that an unmeasured confounder would need to be very large (i.e., a hazard ratio of at least 2.3) to explain away the observed association between SUT completion status and any contact with the criminal justice system.
-In contrast, an unmeasured confounder of at least 2.09 would explain the association between SUT completion and having any contact with the criminal justice system.
-Similarly, an unmeasured confounder would need to be of at least 2.6 to move the association between SUT completion status and contact with the criminal justice system leading to imprisonment to null.
-And the hazard ratio of an unmeasured confounder would be at least 2.18 to explain the association between SUT completion and having contact leading to imprisonment (Supplemental Material, Section X).
+E-values showed that an unmeasured confounder would need to be very large (i.e., a hazard ratio of at least 2.2) to explain away the observed association between early dropout and any contact with the criminal justice system at baseline (t=0).
+In contrast, an unmeasured confounder of at least 2.0 would explain the association between SUT completion and having any contact with the criminal justice system.
+Similarly, an unmeasured confounder would need to be of at least 2.4 to move the association between SUT completion status and contact with the criminal justice system leading to imprisonment to null.
+And the hazard ratio of an unmeasured confounder would be at least 2.0 to explain the association between SUT completion and having contact leading to imprisonment (Supplemental Material, Section X).

 Our results were robust across different estimations and modelling options.
 Sensitivity analyses consistently showed equivalent differences in survival times and RMST between baseline SUT completion status and condemnatory sentence and imprisonment throughout models with complete cases and other imputation options (see Supplemental Material, Section X).
-Our findings were also corroborated after comparing the results with models that relaxed the proportionality assumption as well as using Inverse Probability Weighting.
+Our findings were also corroborated after comparing the results with models that relaxed the proportionality assumption as well as using Cox regression assuming proportional hazards and without time-dependent coefficients.

 Table 3.
 Characteristics of the study population